|

 | Vought F4U Corsair | | 5.5" | | 6.75" |

 1st Lt.
 Edwin Olander served two tours with the VMF-214 "Black Sheep".
 From mid-September 1943 until December 30, 1943 he is credited with shooting down 5 Zeroes along with 3 probable.
 On October 17th and 18th 1943 while flying Corsair White 576 BuNo.
 02576 "Marine's Dream" Olander scored two of his 5 kills and 1 of his 3 probables.
 The aircraft had a field modified paint scheme and the national insignia had 2 white bars and no blue surround.
 This aircraft was written off as the result of an accident on Bougainville.
 Designed to meet a US Navy requirement for a single-seat carrier based fighter, the F4U was first flown on May 29th, 1940.
 This versatile aircraft saw service with both the Navy and Marine Corps in WW II and in the Korean War.
 During its lifetime, the Corsair underwent numerous improvements such as a lengthened fuselage, a high visibility bubble-top canopy and folding inverted gull wings that provided clearance for a large propeller.
-Its performance advantage, 400 mph capability, the ability to withstand punishment and six .50 Browning machine guns made the F4U a devastating weapon against aircraft, ground targets and ships. © Copyright 2003-2025 The Flying Mule, Inc. The Legion Models range presents detailed, ready-made diecast models of military aicraft in 1:72 scale.
+Its performance advantage, 400 mph capability, the ability to withstand punishment and six .50 Browning machine guns made the F4U a devastating weapon against aircraft, ground targets and ships. © Copyright 2003-2026 The Flying Mule, Inc. The Legion Models 1:72 Aircraft range presents detailed, ready-made diecast models of military aicraft in 1:72 scale.
 Legion Models diecast airplanes feature: - Diecast metal construction with some plastic components.

 - Realistic panel lines, antennas, access panels and surface details.